 Tesla’s Vision Statement

-Tesla’s corporate vision is “to create the most compelling car company of the 21st century by driving the world’s transition to electric vehicles.”
-This vision statement emphasizes the company’s focus on sustainable applications in transportation.
-The following points are in Tesla’s corporate vision statement:
+Tesla’s vision statement is “to create the most compelling car company of the 21st century by driving the world’s transition to electric vehicles.”
+This corporate vision statement emphasizes the company’s focus on sustainable applications in transportation.
+The following points are in Tesla’s vision statement:

 - The most compelling